Young couple admiring flowers in the city.

 • Fees.
 Personal loan lenders can charge origination fees or prepayment penalties.
 With a line of credit, you might have to pay an upfront or annual administrative fee.

-Pro tip: Achieve personal loans have no prepayment penalties or hidden fees of any kind.
+Pro tip: Achieve personal loans have no prepayment penalties or hidden fees.

 Comparing personal lines of credit vs. loans